Coach Matt Pippin

 Get your heart to work smarter not harder!

-Well, the more the body can use fat as the main energy source for exercise, the longer and harder you’ll be able to go.
+The more the body can use fat as the main energy source for exercise, the longer and harder you’ll be able to go in any activity.
 Fat gives us 9 calories of energy for every 1 gram of fat, where as carbs and protein only yield 4 calories per gram.
 By performing steady state cardio, you’re increasing your aerobic threshold (the heart rate for when the body switches the energy source from predominantly fat to glucose).
 When your aerobic threshold is quite high, you can use fat as the dominant energy source, meaning you can go harder and longer than someone who is less conditioned.

 EXAMPLES OF STEADY STATE CARDIO

-Some other forms of steady state cardio include the following, as long as you’re doing them at a lower intensity:
+There are so many great modalities you can use with your steady state cardio, as long as you’re doing them at a lower intensity:

 Cycling